-The algebraic slack (e.g.\ $\min_i(\rho + p_i)$ for NEC) certifies satisfaction or violation but is not, in general, equal to the minimum observer-contracted energy density $\min_u T_{ab}\,u^a u^b$; it measures proximity to the eigenvalue inequality boundary rather than a physical extremum over the observer manifold.
-For the metrics and rapidity caps used here ($\zeta_{\max} = 5$) we empirically observe sign agreement between the algebraic Type~I truth and the $\zeta_{\max}$-capped optimizer at all grid points (i.e.\ no violation is ``hidden'' above the cap).
-This is not guaranteed in general: a Type~I tensor with $\rho + p_i < 0$ but $|\rho + p_i| \ll |\rho|$ could require an arbitrarily large boost to flip the sign of the measured energy density, so a finite $\zeta_{\max}$ might in principle miss it.
-At non-Type~I grid points (up to $\sim\!3$\% for the warp metrics and $<\!1$\% for WarpShell; see Table~\ref{tab:type_breakdown}), the algebraic inequalities do not apply and the optimizer is the sole method; this pathway is validated via a null-dust benchmark (Section~\ref{sec:limitations}).
+The algebraic slack certifies Boolean satisfaction/violation but is not the minimum observer-contracted energy density (which, at NEC-violating Type~I points, is $-\infty$).
+Empirically, for $\zeta_{\max}=5$ the capped optimizer agrees in sign with the Type~I truth at all grid points, though a finite cap could in principle miss a shallow violation ($|\rho+p_i|\ll|\rho|$).
+At non-Type~I points ($\lesssim 8\%$ for the warp metrics; Table~\ref{tab:type_breakdown}) the optimizer is the sole method, validated by a null-dust benchmark (Section~\ref{sec:limitations}).